 Grease traps play a vital role in maintaining the overall plumbing system’s health and preventing costly repairs.
 Without a functioning grease trap, fats, oils, and grease can easily accumulate in pipes, leading to blockages and sewer backups.
 These backups not only cause inconvenience for businesses but also pose health risks and environmental hazards.

 In addition to preventing clogs, grease traps also help in the proper treatment of wastewater.
 Grease is a major contributor to sewer system problems, as it can solidify and cause a layer of fat to form on the surface of water bodies.
 This not only affects the environment but also disrupts the natural balance of aquatic ecosystems.
-By trapping grease before it enters the sewage system, grease traps play a crucial role in reducing the negative impact on the environment.
+By trapping grease before it enters the sewage system, grease traps play a crucial role in reducing the negative impact on the environment and easing the load on municipal wastewater treatment works.

 Types of grease traps

 Grease traps come in various types, each designed to cater to different requirements and space limitations.
-The choice of the right grease trap depends on factors such as the volume of wastewater generated and the available space for installation.
+The choice of the right grease trap depends on factors such as the volume of wastewater generated and the available space for installation – our guide to choosing the right grease trap walks through the decision.

 Hydro-mechanical grease traps